Painted dial examples

 Painted dials in various states showing original state and our repair

-Above left is an example of a period one dial which had been dropped.
+Above left is an example of our restoration service, where a period one dial had been dropped.
 The corner painting was the only damaged area as the rest of the dial was unharmed.
 After carefully recording the unrestored dial, we were able to remove and replace the flaking paint work as shown on the right.

 The dial was photocopied, straightened and filled.
 After sanding, the base paint was colour-matched and applied in many thin layers.
 The image was then traced lightly into place.
 The raised gesso guilding was then applied as a border for the rose.
 Oil paints were then applied to match the paintings in the other corners.
 Lastly, after a few days of drying time, a light retouching varnish was applied.